Jonathan Jordan: Medicaid expansion

 Jordan voted against expanding Medicaid in 2013.
 A study found that opting out of the Medicaid expansion would cost 455 to 1,145 lives per year.

 Environment

 Jordan voted against a bill that passed the cost of Duke Energy's coal ash spill to its ratepayers.
-He voted for another bill that allowed Duke Energy to avoid coal ash cleanup.
-Jordan voted against an amendment that would have protected ratepayers from paying to cleanup the coal ash.
-Frank Holleman, a senior attorney at the left-wing Southern Environmental Law Center said "this coal ash bill is damning proof that the families and communities of North Carolina can't rely on state politicians to protect their drinking water supplies from Duke Energy's coal ash pollution..."
+He voted for another bill that allowed Duke Energy to avoid cleaning up coal ash.
+Jordan voted against an amendment that would have protected ratepayers from having to pay to clean up coal ash.
+Frank Holleman, a senior attorney at the left-wing Southern Environmental Law Center, said "this coal ash bill is damning proof that the families and communities of North Carolina can't rely on state politicians to protect their drinking water supplies from Duke Energy's coal ash pollution..."